prateektiwari724/CodeAlpha_SynoraAI/README.md

 ---

-# 🌐 Live Deployment
+# Live Deployment

-## 🔗 Live Demo
+## Live Demo

 ```text
 https://YOUR-STREAMLIT-APP-LINK.streamlit.app
 ```

-### ⚠️ Important Note
+### Important Note

-This project is deployed on the **free tier of Streamlit Cloud**.
+This project is deployed on the free tier of Streamlit Cloud.

-If the app remains inactive for approximately **13–15 minutes**, Streamlit automatically puts the application to sleep to save resources.
+If the app remains inactive for approximately 13–15 minutes, Streamlit automatically puts the application to sleep to save resources.

 When opening the app again, you may see a: